wgopar/ml-flask-web-app/README.md

 # ml-flask-web-app

-This is a simple web application using flask for interaction with a machine learning model and obtain predictions from user input.

-(In progress...)
+This is a simple flask application that acts as an Internet Cyber Troll Detector.
+Using the Dataset for Detection of Cyber-Trolls ([here](https://dataturks.com/projects/abhishek.narayanan/Dataset%20for%20Detection%20of%20Cyber-Trolls/)) a binary classifier was fitted to detect whether an online comment is is a `Cyber-Troll` or `Non Cyber-Troll`.
+This application acts as an interface to allow any user to submit new queries to this model.

 ## Installation